SYNTHETIC REGENERATION & SYSTEMS PHYSIOLOGY LABORATORY

 Welcome to the SRSP Laboratory!

-The Synthetic Regeneration and Systems Physiology Laboratory (SRSPL) was established in 2022 under the directorship of Yvon Woappi, Ph.D.
+The Synthetic Regeneration and Systems Physiology Laboratory (SRSPL) launched in 2023 under the directorship of Yvon Woappi, Ph.D.

 We investigate how varied mammalian skin cells synchronize their activities to restore damaged tissue.
 Therefore, we study tissue at systems scale.
 Toward this goal, we develop 3D skin culture models, gene-editing tools, and systems biology frameworks to understand the molecular and biophysical forces driving distinct cells towards organ repair (physiology) or disease (neoplasia).
 Our group seeks to leverage this insight to uncover novel treatments for large-scale tissue injuries.